Friday, January 3, 2014

 I won't say that she loves it (after working that hard at it for that long, she kind of understandably loathes it), but she does know it, can translate it, understands it, and can contextualize it for you if you ask her nicely.

 And you know what?
-One day she WILL love it again.
+I'm gonna go ahead and call it: one day she WILL love it again.
 One day she'll be teaching a history class of her own, or running for office, or, more likely, chatting up a nice someone-or-other in a bar somewhere, and she'll pull some relevant section of "The Gettysburg Address" up out of her memory and use it, thoughtfully.
-She may or may not include the story of how her mean mother made her first memorize it at the age of nine, but she will definitely, after all that time, smile at the memory.
+She may or may not include the story of how her mean mother made her first memorize it at the age of nine, but she will definitely, after all that time, at least not be mad that I did it.

 And if she can also work in how she knows all the presidents in chronological order, so much the better!